02 February 2012

 Bat

 If bats flew during the day everyone would know how abundant they are along our canals.
-These night time visitors to the waterways are major consumers of flying insects – a fact that should be music to the ears of boaters!
+These night-time visitors to the waterways are major consumers of flying insects, a fact that should be music to the ears of boaters!

-Bats make up a quarter of all mammal species, with nearly 1,000 different bat species existing across the globe.
-18 of these can be found in Britain, the most common being the tiny pipistrelle, which weighs less than a 2 pence coin.
 In the days when Britain was covered in trees, bats often roosted in hollowed-out tree trunks or caves.
 However, now that so much deforestation has taken place, bats have been forced to seek alternative roosts.

-The waterways provide an incredibly important natural passage for the movement of wildlife, such as bats, bringing the countryside into the heart of our towns and cities, as well as some of our intensively farmed landscapes.
+The waterways provide an incredibly important natural passage for the movement of bats, bringing the countryside into the heart of our towns and cities, as well as some of our intensively farmed landscapes.
 These corridors bypass the perils of our roads, providing vital links in an increasingly fragmented countryside.

 Bats can be spotted around dusk as they venture out to hunt their insect prey.
 They use a highly sophisticated form of radar (or high-frequency squeak) which bounces off objects back to the bat.
 This tells it the size, location, velocity and even texture of whatever is in its path.